+Students must be registered for classes in order to live on campus.
 Students continuing from the fall semester to the spring semester must be registered for classes for the spring semester by the last day of classes in the fall semester.
 Students who are not registered by this date will be required to move out of their room at the end of the fall semester unless granted an extension by Residence Life.